2nd Place at Telluride Bluegrass Band Competition!

 Sol Chase, Everett Wren, David Rabinowicz and Taylor Turner discovered that magic the first time they shared a stage together, when Chase hired them all by chance for a bluegrass gig in Austin in 2022.
 From the first couple songs, they had what musicians sometimes call “stage telepathy.”

-Both songs reflect the band’s emphasis on connection: with one another, fans and their own thoughts and emotions.
+The album reflects the band’s emphasis on connection: with one another, fans and their own thoughts and emotions.
 They’re empaths in tune with the world around them and each other's physical and mental health, and they refer to themselves as a “found family.”

 Even the band’s name is a verbal reference to something like a group hug.
 The phrase came from the late Yonder Mountain String Band frontman and jamgrass luminary Jeff Austin.
 Austin once proclaimed that the vibe he received from a connected audience felt like moving through “a big love car wash.”

-Although the four members play in lots of bands, Big Love Car Wash is no side project for any of them.
 Chase, Rabinowicz, Wren and Turner intend to share the joy, energy and “bubbly camaraderie” of their live performances with as many listeners as they can.
 Yes, they really do want to wash the world with love.
 And that’s a dream worth pursuing.